tomatolog/manticore/docs/8_sphinxql_reference/call_qsuggest_syntax.rst

 works only on indexes with infixing enabled and dict=keywords.
 It returns the suggested keywords, Levenshtein distance between the suggested and original keyword and the docs statistic of the suggested keyword.
-If the first parameter is a bag of words, the function will return suggestions only for the last word, ignoring the rest.
+If the f.html parameter is a bag of words, the function will return suggestions only for the last word, ignoring the rest.
 Several options are supported for customization: